Frequently Asked Questions

 Congestion pricing seeks to solve this from the demand side.
 However, this has knock-on consequences, as each journey that is no longer taken by road must either: 1) be carried out via a different mode of transport, which merely shifts the problem, as the capacity of these modes of transport would need to increase to accommodate this additional demand; or 2) no longer take place at all, thereby impacting both economic and social activity.

-On the other hand, Congestless seeks to solve this from the capacity side*.
-As a result, Congestless is a much more sustainable option than congestion pricing.
+On the other hand, Congestless seeks to solve this from the capacity side*, making it a much more sustainable option than congestion pricing.

 * Please refer to Is Congestless an alternative to new roads?